cloud-native-toolkit/site-operator-guide/docs/resources/automation-runtimes.md

 ##### Dealing with known issues for Podman on MacOS

-- When resuming from suspend, if the podman machine is left running, it will not automatically synchronize to the host clock.
+- When resuming from suspend, if the podman machine is left running, it will not automatically syncronize to the host clock.
 This will cause the podman machine to lose time.
 Either stop/restart the podman machine or define an alias like this in your startup scripts:

     ```shell
     alias fpt="podman machine ssh \"sudo chronyc -m 'burst 4/4' makestep; date -u\""